|Gite dou Bousquet||Self Catering||Flexible||2||4||2||2 on sitting room sofabed|

 There is ample parking at the gite.

-We are very pet-friendly, and welcome your four-legged family members if they are sociable and friendly as we may have some dogs living with us at some time during the summer.
+We are very pet-friendly, and welcome your four-legged family members if they are sociable and friendly.
 We would expect that your dog has also trained you well, and that you would ensure no doggy mess is left in the grounds for other guests to find.
 Dogs are not allowed in the pool area, and should not be left alone in the gite.

-The kitchen area is at one end of the living room, and has a small fridge, a gas and electric hob, and a grill/microwave.
+The kitchen area is at one end of the living room, and has an electric oven, a gas and electric hob, and a grill/microwave.
+The fridge-freezer is just outside in the conservatory.

 There is a charcoal bbq outside on the terrace for your use too.
 There are all the usual pots and pans, coffee press, kettle and toaster.

 The living room is beautifully bright, with a wide window looking onto the front garden, and large glass patio windows to the west.
-It has a sofa (which can convert to a bed), two armchairs, small tables, tv and tv table.
-The television can show French and British free view channels.
-There is also a dvd player, and a VHS unit (and a lot of old videos!).
+It has a sofa, two armchairs, small tables, tv and tv table.
+The television can show French and British freeview channels.
+There is also a radio/cd player, a dvd player, and a VHS unit (and a lot of old videos!).

 The first bedroom is approached via the conservatory, and it has a double bed, a hanging space with selves, and a shower en suite bathroom.